thomas-xza/COMP16321_python_game/README.md

 stated number.
 On success, there is an explosion and level-up.
 There are some extra novelty features, to meet the specification.

+A secondary way to level-up is to move the character at the bottom of the screen rightwards, until he collides with a twin-like character.

 ##  Underlying Carnegie Mellon MVC concepts - how they work